Record Player Sounds Distorted? Follow These Solutions

 This is a very common issue that I have seen many people face and most of them are beginners.
 This problem arises when we have a turntable with an in-built phono preamp and a receiver that also has an in-built phono preamp.

-Normally, people unknowingly connect the line-level audio signals generated by the turntable in-built phono preamp into the phono input of the receiver which makes the over-amplification of phono signals.
+Normally, people unknowingly connect the line-level audio signals generated by the turntable’s built-in phono preamp into the phono input of the receiver which make the over-amplification of phono signals.
 This over-amplification can cause a lot of distortion and make the sound worse.

 To resolve the problem and avoid this problem in the future, I recommend you understand the Phono vs Line level signals and how they work.